 - Combine beef strips with beef marinade, mix well.
 Marinate for at least 15 minutes or up to 24 hours.

-- When ready to cook, add 1 tbsp of oil and ginger in a large non-stick pan or wok.
+- When ready to cook, add 1 tablespoon of oil and ginger in a large non-stick pan or wok.
 Cook on medium heat for 30 seconds then add garlic and fermented black beans.
 Cook for a further minute, stirring continuously. (note 3)

 - Add marinated beef strips into the pan, spreading beef out to a single layer.
 Turn the heat up to high, cook undisturbed, turning once. (note 4) Remove beef from the pan into a bowl and set aside.